 Lakeside Music is a house concert series hosted by Bob and Dani Goodband.

-It is located outside Manhattan, Kansas.
+located outside Manhattan, Kansas.

 What is a house concert; is it a party?

 A house concert is a musical performance in someone’s home.
 It is a small gathering of people who come to listen to music.
 These shows are sometimes called ‘listening rooms’ and although great fun and foster a wonderful sense of community, they are not what is traditionally thought of as a ‘party’.

 Listening Room Network (formerly Concerts in Your Home) has a great description here:

 Lakeside Music hosts nationally and internationally touring artists who make their living performing music.
 We host artists representing all musical genres—Americana, Folk, Celtic, Jazz, Blues, Classical, World, Indie, Bluegrass, Country, Swing—in all configurations—solo singer-songwriters, duos, trios and bands.